chhjel/HealthCheck/README.md

     ```
 3. Create a controller and inherit `HealthCheckControllerBase<AccessRoles>`, where AccessRoles is your enum from the step above.

+4. Optionally set any extra services on the `Services` property to enable their modules.

 <details><summary>Example controller</summary>
 <p>